 Green tea is good for health

-Tips for Making the Transition from Coffee to Green Tea
+Tips for Transitioning from Coffee to Green Tea

-If you like green tea and want to incorporate it into your diet, drink it first thing in the morning to wake up your brain or later in the afternoon when you’re bored because green tea lowers stress hormones like cortisol.
-Give.
-Avoid drinking any of the drinks right before bedtime.
+If you enjoy green tea and want to add it to your daily routine, consider drinking it first thing in the morning to stimulate your brain or in the afternoon when you need a pick-me-up.
+Green tea can help lower stress hormones like cortisol, making it an excellent choice for reducing anxiety.
+However, avoid consuming either beverage right before bedtime.